fjank/hydejack/blog/_posts/2019-03-17-overthewire-natas-5-9.md

 [Read Previous - OverTheWire level 0-4 walkthrough.](2019-03-14-overthewire-natas-0-4.md)
 ## Introduction
 [OverTheWire](http://overthewire.org) is a wargame site with several challenges.
-For a beginner like me, it contains several challenges with a nice increase in difficulty.
+For a beginner it contains several challenges with a nice increase in difficulty.
 This is the second entry of a writeup of the [natas](http://overthewire.org/wargames/natas/) challenges, which teaches the basics of serverside web-security.
-I will not expose the actual passwords, but rather walk you through the mind-process of searching for and finding vulnerabilities.
+I will walk you through the mind-process of searching for and finding vulnerabilities.

 By going through all the levels of these challenges, you will learn how to